Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

-Now, it just so happens that our ride on the newly-rebranded coaster coincides with baby Jack Jack escaping from babysitter Edna Mode, meaning that as we launch into the coaster’s course, the “scream tubes” serve as quick show scenes where we see Jack Jack’s nascent, chaotic powers manifest.
-He teleports, turns “gooey,” phases through walls, catches on fire, and multiplies as members of the family take their turn in trying to capture him – and us along the way, make “real” by on-ride audio keeping us abreast of the baby’s moves.
+Now, it just so happens that our ride on the newly-rechristened coaster coincides with baby Jack Jack escaping from babysitter Edna Mode, meaning that as we launch into the coaster’s course, the “scream tubes” serve as quick, semi-enclosed show scenes where we see Jack Jack’s nascent, chaotic powers manifest.
+He shoots eye lasers, turns “gooey,” phases through walls, catches on fire, and multiplies as members of the family take their turn in trying to capture him – and us along the way, made “real” by on-ride audio keeping us abreast of the baby’s moves.
 It’s not a terrible concept for a coaster, giving us something to “do” (or at least “see”) as we whiz along the course.

 But wait.
 Allegedly, the entirety of Pixar Pier was a pet project of then-Parks Chairman Bob Chapek, who positioned it as a sort of challenge to Walt Disney Imagineering.
 Could they design, fabricate, and install an IP-oriented, low-cost project in far less time than their usual multi-year process for well under budget?
 Incredicoaster answers “yes,” but at what cost?